UCLALibrary/library-website-nuxt/.github/PULL_REQUEST_TEMPLATE.md

 -   [ ] I completed any required hover state styling
 -   [ ] I included a working Storybook file
 -   [ ] I included a Story that showed some edge case working correctly (long text, short screen, missing image etc.)
--   [ ] I added notes above about how long it took to build this component
--   [ ] I assigned this PR to someone to review